muXxer/blue-app-iota-loader-alpine/README.md

 - In VirtualBox, click the little USB icon on the bottom right and select the Ledger from the menu.
 This allows the VM to access the Ledger.<br>
 ![USB Settings](https://github.com/muXxer/blue-app-iota-loader-alpine/blob/master/resources/vbox_usb.png)
 - Wait until the VM starts downloading the app

-If everything went right, you're now looking at a welcome screen on the Ledger Nano S that asks you to press enter to read some warnings. **DO NOT** ignore them!

-Type the Q-key when done reading the warnings.
-After you press enter again, the build and the installation of the Ledger IOTA application will begin.

 During installation you are asked to insert your pin and asked to install an unofficial Ledger-application.
 Enter your pin and accept the warning by Ledger (the reasons for this warning is because our application is not released on the Ledger-store yet).